angrybacon/doomsday-wiki/markdown/chapters/02-ddft/06-uncommon-piles.md

 ## Piles with Empty the Warrens

-This is another technique, that, while its usefulness has declined sharply with the inclusion Thassa's Oracle, is nevertheless useful to know, since its execution requires no unusual cards.
+This is another technique, that, while its usefulness has declined sharply with the inclusion of Thassa's Oracle, is nevertheless useful to know, since its execution requires no unusual cards.
 A situation could be contrived where this type of pile was a reasonable option though you are unlikely to encounter such a situation in the wild; for example, your opponent has a :card[Leyline of